-- It is a very effective birth control method. - Once inserted, it lasts for up to three years and can be removed easily at any time. - It is a hormonal method which has progesterone. - You will likely have menstrual cycle changes with the implant.
+- The implant is one of the most effective methods greater than 99%. - \ Once inserted, it lasts for up to three years and can be removed easily at any time. - \ It is a hormonal method which has progesterone. - \ You will likely have menstrual cycle changes with the implant.